 Every purchase made online is encrypted with a high level of security you’ve come to expect.
 Your private information is never shared nor sold, so you can buy with confidence.
 You can also visit our store if you are in the St. Louis area.

+Today we are going to discuss “Teaching Your Infant Healthy Sleep Habits”.
 While in the womb, your infant tends to sleep while you are awake.
-The motion of your movements as you go about your day are soothing to your little one, similar to the sensation of being in a rocking chair.
+The motion of your movements as you go about your day is soothing to your little one, similar to the sensation of being in a rocking chair.
 When you fall asleep at night, and your body is still, your baby often awakes to entertain herself.

 New mothers can recognize the irony in this predicament, as suddenly they are faced with a baby who sleeps throughout the day and is wide awake all night long.
 This becomes particularly difficult when there are older siblings who must be attended to during the daytime and a little one awake at night.